-Presidential Economic Adviser Frederick Go has dismissed as "fake news" a report claiming the Philippine stock market lost P1.7 trillion in value, a figure he stated originated from a "confirmed fake social media post."
+Presidential Economic Adviser Frederick Go labeled as 'fake news' a report claiming the Philippine stock market lost P1.7 trillion due to corruption issues.

-The PSE president confirmed that the only legitimate drop in the PSE was 1.6% from August 11 to 29.
+The Philippine Stock Exchange president confirmed that the only legitimate market drop was 1.6% from August 11 to 29, not the P1.7 trillion figure.

 🤖